owjd03/tp/docs/DeveloperGuide.md

 **Use case: U6.
 Sort a client based on a criteria**

+**Precondition:**

-**Precondition: 1.
-FA is logged into the app
+1. FA is logged into the app
-                2. The list contains 2 or more client**
+2. The list contains 2 or more client

 **MSS**